Matía Barzic

-Matía Barzic Gutiérrez (Barzić; born 31 May 2004) is a professional footballer who plays as a centre-back for Spanish club Cultural y Deportiva Leonesa, on loan from Elche CF. Born in Spain, he represents Croatia internationally.
+Matía Barzic Gutiérrez (Barzić; born 31 May 2004) is a professional footballer who plays as a centre-back for Spanish club Elche CF. Born in Spain, he represents Croatia internationally.

 Club career

 Born in Madrid to a Croatian father Mate Barzić and a Spanish mother Paloma Gutiérrez, Barzic was an Atlético Madrid youth graduate.
 On 19 July 2023, after finishing his formation, he signed for Elche CF and was assigned to the reserves in Tercera Federación.

 Barzic made his senior debut on 10 September 2023, starting in a 2–0 away win over CF Gandía, and scored his first goal six days later by netting the winner in a 1–0 home success over FC Jove Español San Vicente.
 He was an undisputed starter for the B's during the campaign, scoring twice in 33 appearances as they achieved promotion to Segunda Federación.

 Barzic made his first team debut with the Franjiverdes on 18 August 2024, starting in a 1–0 Segunda División home loss to SD Huesca.
 The following 26 January, he joined fellow second division side CD Eldense on loan until the end of the season.

 On 15 August 2025, Barzic moved to Cultural y Deportiva Leonesa also in the second division on a one-year loan deal.
+Upon returning, he renewed his contract until 2030 on 14 August 2026.